raheemadamboev/todo-app/README.md

 - Works without the internet.
 - Simplicity that has only five screens.
 - Adaptive screens that change according to screen orientation.
+- Completely robust to process death.
+- Completely robust to configuration change.

 # License